Towards Healthcare

 • Regulations must be implemented for the safe application of artificial intelligence in cardiology and medicine.

 Global Market Expands Due to AI Revolution in Cardiology: This could be the Next Big Thing in Cardiovascular Medicine Sciences.
 The limitations of the instruments and practices used in clinical medicine today should serve as a stimulus for the growing use of Al tools in patient care.
-This field of innovation will expand rapidly, and many large corporations are investing in Al health care start-ups, which are predicted to be worth a total of $25 billion in 2020.
+This field of innovation will expand rapidly, and many large corporations are investing in Al health care start-ups.
 Al is a participant in the digital revolution that is taking place in every sector of the economy.
 The accessibility of increasing digital data sourced from EHR and rapid advancements in computers and the web have created ideal conditions for the growth of Al.

 For Instance,